makrai/notes/butt09-case-in-lfg.md

       subjects of agentive transitive perfect verbs be marked with the ergative
       * the verb ‘bring’ in (25) is a tr verb with perfect morphology
       * the bringer can be unproblematically classified as an agent
-      * hE the subject ‘Nadya’ in (25) is nominative and not ergative.
-(25)  nadya kıtab la-yi
+      * hE the subject ‘Nadya’ in (25) is nominative and not ergative (25)  nadya kıtab la-yi
       Nadya.F.Sg.Nom book.F.Sg.Nom bring-Perf.F.Sg
       ‘Nadya brought a book.’